thisandagain/color/README.md

 ## Color
-#### Categories and utilities for UIColor

-`EDColor` is a set of categories and utilities that extend the functionality of `UIColor`.

 ### Getting Started
-The fastest way to get started with `EDColor` is to add the contents of the `EDColor` directly to your project and...
+The fastest way to get started with `EDColor` is to add the `EDColor` directory to your project and...
 ```objective-c
 #import "EDColor.h"
 ```